Flybu/flybu-hangman/README.md

 - A more detailed, realistic hangman (aka adding a face)
 - Better UI scaling and positioning
 - Main Menu
+- List of letters already guessed OR black out letters already guessed on keyboard

 ### The Team
 * [Alex Banh](https://github.com/wow1881)